gsnogueira09/Power-BI/README.md

 Important notes
 * The questions 5 and 6 in Project 7 could not be answered due to the lack of data in the dataset.
 The information was confirmed in the course.
+* Project 8 requested that the visualisation were created for smartphones, but it was changed for a Power BI Desktop view.

 Summary
 * Proj 7